Midas1045/WebPage-Hosting/README.md

 2. To troubleshoot, i had to use the command "sudo mv index.html /var/www/html" to move just the webfile.
 It started displaying but other web assets      were still in the folder so the website looked scanty.
 I now used the command "sudo mv * /var/www/html" to move everything in the folder to the        html directory.
 By doing this, the website displayed correctly.

 ## Conclusion
 The project involved creating a virtual machine and hosting a static website on it.
 The deployment and testing process confirmed that the website is fully operational.
 Using the VM’s public IP 51.141.119.132, the site was accessible via a web browser.
-The website is now live, functional.
+The website is now live and functional.
 This demonstrates the ability to set up a virtual machine, configure a web server, and deploy a web application in a cloud environment effectively.